TarshinHUANG/ME5406Proj2/README.md

 ### The file structure

-> ./PPO/
+./PPO/
-> 	env_PPO_Maintask.py                    	   : The env for the Maintask
-> 	env_PPO_Subtask.py              			    : The env for the Subtask
+	env_PPO_Maintask.py                    	   : The env for the Maintask env_PPO_Subtask.py              			    : The env for the Subtask main_PPO_Maintask.py					     : The main for the Maintask main_PPO_Subtask.py						   : The main for the Subtask requirements.txt								    : The requirements for the python enviroments gate.png												   : The picture for the env render robot.png												 : The picture for the env render soccer.png												: The picture for the env render logs/
-> 	main_PPO_Maintask.py					     : The main for the Maintask
-> 	main_PPO_Subtask.py						   : The main for the Subtask
+		Maintask.zip										 : The trained model for the Maintask Subtask.zip										   : The trained model for the Subtask

-> 	requirements.txt								    : The requirements for the python enviroments
-> 	gate.png												   : The picture for the env render
-> 	robot.png												 : The picture for the env render
+## 3 The DQN Algorithm

+### Setup procedure

+1. Put all the source codes, model files, and picture files in a project folder with Python3 interpreter.
+2. Make up the environment based on 'requirement.txt'.
+3. Directly run any python file for training or testing.
+The purposes of the files are already indicated in their names.
+The adjustable parameters and booleans are listed in the beginning of the code.

+### The file structure

+./DQN/
+	createui.py										: the UI controlling by keybroads DQN_maintask_training_test.py	: run to train and test the main task.
+	DQN_maintask_RL_main.py			: rnetwork the main task.
-> 	soccer.png												: The picture for the env render
+	DQN_maintask_env.py					: environment for the main task.
-> 	logs/
+	DQN_subtask_training_test.py		: run to train and test the subtask.
-> 		Maintask.zip										 : The trained model for the Maintask
+	DQN_subtask_RL_main.py				: The network the subtask.
-> 		Subtask.zip										   : The trained model for the Subtask
+	DQN_subtask_env.py						: environment for the subtask.